Expected Coverage of Random Walk Mobility Algorithm: Analysis of the Markov chains

 \subsection{Calculation of the Expected Coverage}

-It takes some definitions of random variables to calculate the expected coverage of the symmetric random walk $\left(X_{n}\right)_{n\in\mathbb{N}_{0}}$.
-Let $C_{n,z}$ indicate, if drone $d$ has visited state $z$ until point $n$ in time, thus whether a coverage occurred ($C_{n,z}=1$) or not.
-So, it is essential
+It takes some definitions concerning random variables to calculate the expected coverage of the symmetric random walk $\left(X_{n}\right)_{n\in\mathbb{N}_{0}}$.
+Let $C_{n,z}$ indicate, if drone $d$ has visited state $z$ until point in time $n$, thus whether a coverage occurred ($C_{n,z}=1$) or not.
+So, it is essential that

 These random variables are Bernoulli-distributed with for now unknown parameters $p_{n,z}$.
-It should be mentioned that for a constant point $n$ in time the random variables $C_{n,z}$ for $z=1,\ldots,|E|$ neither are stochastically independent nor identical distributed which can be proven trivially.
+It should be mentioned that for a constant point in time $n$ the random variables $C_{n,z}$ for $z=1,\ldots,|E|$ neither are stochastically independent nor identical distributed which can be proven trivially.
 The same proposition can be made for all $n\in\mathbb{N}_{0}$, if a particular state $z$ is considered.
 We will now confirm the dependence of the random variables in the last named case.
 But primarily, some characteristics of probability theory are needed. \begin{defn} Independence of Events